ADaMiller14/Pi-In-the-Sky/README.md

 __January 10 - Day 2__

 We mostly finished the floor plan and decided against including a camera.
 We also began to mass the necessary components.

+__January 13 - Day 3__

+We finished the ground floor and began to work on the top floor.